How Does the Honeywell Home Thermostat Work?

 1. Download the App: Install the Honeywell Home app on your smartphone (iOS or Android).

-2. Create a Schedule: In the app, navigate to the Scheduling section.
+2. Create a Schedule: Navigate to the Scheduling section.
 You can set a simple 7-day schedule or select the Geofencing option if available.

-3. Define Time Periods: For a typical schedule, you’ll define setpoints for different times, such as:
+3. Define Time Periods: For a typical schedule, you'll define setpoints for different times:

 • Wake Up: A comfortable temperature (e.g., 21°C).